Lazaris02/DelDishious/README.md

 ### General

-- make design responsive
+- make design responsive - very last thing to do
-- create login page
+- create login page //TODO
-- create signup page
+- create signup page //TODO

-- create favorites page
-- create addRecipe page
-- style individual recipe page
+- style individual recipe page //TODO
 - make a functional newsletter tab - use form hook , add validation for email.

+- create favorites page - after server
+- create addRecipe page - after server

 - handle errors if the fetch from API doesn't work! - use state for errors and handle them in useEffect!
 - add an error page that shows up when something is wrong! , wrong redirecting